MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 1. Tables with renamed columns aren't supported.

-   Don't rename the columns in the lake because the renamed columns won't be available in the [!INCLUDE [fabric-se](includes/fabric-se.md)].
+   Don't rename the columns in the lake because the renamed columns are not available in the [!INCLUDE [fabric-se](includes/fabric-se.md)].

    If you rename the columns, you need to recreate the table in the lake.

 1. Delta tables created outside of the `/tables` folder aren't available.

    If you don't see a Lakehouse table in the warehouse, check the location of the table.
 Only the tables that are referencing data in the `/tables` folder are available in the warehouse.
-The tables that reference data in a files folder in the lake won't appear in the warehouse.
+The tables that reference data in the `/files` folder in the lake are not exposed in the [!INCLUDE [fabric-se](includes/fabric-se.md)].
 As a workaround, move your data to the `/tables` folder.

 1. Missing columns in the tables